RyanNgCT/IS2218/Platform Thinking Course.md

 	- i.e. social media

 - platforms also focus on ease of use of their products and services through the consideration of various factors such as: simplicity, usability and customer immediacy (satisfying the wants in a short period of time)
+	- not including multi-page T&C documents for insurance apps to improve user friendliness

 ### Fostering Innovation in Platforms
 - growing interest in digital platforms global started in the 2010s